 - Will be closed book (no notes, no calculator or text editor are allowed).

-- Will be 110 minutes long.
+- Will be 40 minutes long.

 - Generally, is very easy if you carefully review.

 - Covers material from lectures.

-- Is proctored;
+- Only the third is proctored;

 Late Policy

 Late work is not accepted without prior arrangement for any group work, individual work and the final.